cocode/TrekBASIC/documentation/references.md

 ### Tek 4051 Basic
 https://forum.vcfed.org/index.php?threads/tektronix-4051-basic-compiler-concept2.1248495/
 Why?
 Because I used to play star trek on it, in school.
-Cool, modern (then) vector display with a storage tube. state of the art. and a great tape drive! :-)
+Cool, modern (then) vector display with a state of the art storage tube and a great tape drive! :-)

 ## LLVM Tutorial References
 1. Generating LLVM IR from Python: https://pypi.org/project/llvmlite/